feargeas/pyChing/README.md

 when PancakeBunny not know that directory meant folder and had windows.

-PancakeBunny sad that pyChing not work on his gentoo, so put here this hoping that with learning machines and nice humans PancakeBunny can again ask ancient book of wisdom.
+PancakeBunny sad that pyChing not work on his gentoo, so put here this hoping that with learn machines and nice humans PancakeBunny can again ask ancient book of wisdom.

 PancakeBunny afraid of Python - Python eat PancakeBunny!!